Byankap/sql_data_analyst_notes/intro_sql_server.md

 CREATE TABLE sales_2019_q4 PARTITION OF sales
 	FOR VALUES FROM ('2019-09-01') TO ('2019-12-31');
 CREATE INDEX ON sales ('timestamp');

+-- Create a new table called film_partitioned
+CREATE TABLE film_partitioned (
+  film_id INT,
+  title TEXT NOT NULL,
+  release_year TEXT
+)
+PARTITION BY LIST (release_year);

+-- Create the partitions for 2019, 2018, and 2017
+CREATE TABLE film_2019
+	PARTITION OF film_partitioned FOR VALUES IN ('2019');

+CREATE TABLE film_2018
+	PARTITION OF film_partitioned FOR VALUES IN('2018');

+CREATE TABLE film_2017
+	PARTITION OF film_partitioned FOR VALUES IN ('2017');
 ```

 INSERT INTO